Edinburgh National Partnerships

 Share

-Following the success of An Audience with Milly-Liu in 2022, we’re delighted to be working with the Pleasance Theatre as part of their Edinburgh National Partnerships programme to support a Welsh artist or company who want to take work to Edinburgh Fringe in 2023.
+Following the success of CHOO CHOO! in 2023 and An Audience with Milly-Liu in 2022, we’re delighted to be working with the Pleasance Theatre once again as part of their Edinburgh National Partnerships programme to support a Welsh artist or company who want to take work to Edinburgh Fringe in 2024.

 The Pleasance is working with partner theatres across the UK to identify and support exceptional artists and companies local to them who want to take work to the Fringe.
 Each partner is a leading national producing house, with a commitment to supporting and developing new artists.

-For 2023 Sherman Theatre is delighted to be one of the partner organisations alongside York Theatre Royal, Bristol Old Vic, Leicester Curve, HOME Manchester, Theatre Royal Plymouth, Pitlochry Festival Theatre, Eden Court Inverness and Lyric Belfast.
+For 2024 we are delighted to be one of the partner organisations alongside Bristol Old Vic, Leicester Curve, Theatre Royal Plymouth, Pitlochry Festival Theatre, and The Lyric Belfast.

 Working with The Pleasance we will identify dynamic artists at different stages in their careers, with the primary aim of the scheme to uncover and support the best companies and artists from Wales, and across the UK, to present work at the Fringe!